lucasdekam/nb2220-test/_sources/content/Exercise_set_3.md

 For a system in contact with a thermal reservoir, $T = \partial E/\partial S$ is easier to think about than the entropy $S$.
 The temperature is constant and easy to measure or control, whereas the entropy may depend on the temperature in some complicated manner.
-Taking the Legendre transform of $E(S)$ now gives us a convenient quantity $F(T)$ that contains information about the energy in terms of the temperature.

-You may notice that according to equation {eq}`eq:legendre_def`, the Legendre transform of $E(S)$ is actually
+So, let's take the Legendre transform of $E(S)$ to get a function of $T$.
+According to equation {eq}`eq:legendre_def`, the Legendre transform is given by

-$TS - E = -F(T)$.
-The advantage of the definition in equation {eq}`eq:Helmholtz`
+$$
+  TS - E(S),
+$$

+which is $-F(T)$, according to equation {eq}`eq:Helmholtz`.
+We define
-is that $F$ has the same sign as the internal energy $E$, so we can talk about it in the same way.
+$F(T)$ as the *negative* of the Legendre transform to give it the same sign as the internal energy $E$.
 The same thing is true for other thermodynamic potentials.

+The Helmholtz free energy $F(T)$ contains information about the energy in terms of the temperature.
+It is called 'free energy' because it represents the amount of work you can extract from a system that is being kept at a constant temperature (apparently, there is an energy $TS$ that you cannot extract as work).

 So far we considered exchanging $S$ with $T$ for a system in contact with a thermal reservoir.
 If your system is in direct contact with